 If you forget to water just once, your new plant could be toast.
 I’ve had this happen and it makes me feel like a terrible gardener. 😢

-3. Wait for a Good Day to Plant
+4. Wait for a Good Day to Plant

 If possible, plant on a mild, cloudy, still day.
 (You can stop laughing now.)

-As you can imagine, there aren’t many spring days that meet these criteria — hence the argument for fall planting! — but at least try to avoid a hot, sunny, windy day.
+As you can imagine, there aren’t many spring days that meet these criteria — hence the argument for fall planting!
+But at least try to avoid a hot, sunny, windy day.

-4. Dig a Proper Hole
+5. Dig a Proper Hole

 Dig a hole that’s the same depth as your plant’s root ball and three times as wide.

 Digging in desert soil can be tough.
 If you have rock-hard soil, digging a hole is a process, and you may want to start a day or two ahead of the day you hope to plant.
-(Soaking my soil and chipping away at a hole a bit at a time works for me.)
+(Soaking my clay soil and chipping away at a hole a bit at a time works for me.)

 Get “must know” details on digging holes,